-Researchers worked with Innovations for Poverty Action, AVSI Uganda, USAID, and Save the Children to conduct a randomized evaluation to compare the cost-effectiveness of different variations of graduation programming (including a full graduation program and lower-cost versions) on consumption, assets, food security and other measures of wellbeing for refugees and host communities.
+Researchers worked with Innovations for Poverty Action, AVSI Uganda, USAID, and Save the Children to conduct a randomized evaluation to compare the cost-effectiveness of different variations of graduation programming (including a full graduation program and lower-cost versions) on consumption, assets, food security and other measures of well-being for refugees and host communities.

-Half of all villages were randomly assigned to participate in the Graduation program; the households in the remaining half of villages were not offered any Graduation program and served as a comparison group.
+Half of all villages were randomly assigned to participate in the Graduation program; the households in the remaining half were not offered any Graduation program and served as a comparison group.
 Within villages that received the program, eligible households were randomized into four groups: three groups that vary in the level of support provided by the Graduation program variants and one within-village comparison group.

 The program had significant positive impacts for both program participants and their households on key outcomes, including food security, nutrition, and self-reliance.

-Household food security, while self-reported measures of household food security increased, these increases were not reflected in an increase in anthropometric indicators, such as stunting or wasting, or more generally height and weight measures.
+Household food security: while self-reported measures of household food security increased, these increases were not reflected in an increase in anthropometric indicators, such as stunting or wasting, or, more generally, height and weight measures.